vijayinyoutube/react_Buttons/README.md

 ## React Button Styles

-A simple react application for styling buttons
+A simple react application for styling buttons and icons

 ## Installations